Floorp-Projects/Floorp/toolkit/components/telemetry/docs/collection/measuring-time.rst

     TelemetryStopwatch = {
       // Start, check if running, cancel & finish recording elapsed time into a
       // histogram.
       // |aObject| is optional.
-If specificied, the timer is associated with this
+If specified, the timer is associated with this
       // object, so multiple time measurements can be done concurrently. start(histogramId, aObject);
       running(histogramId, aObject);